OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-multi-column-card-layout/README.md

 # 🐞 CSS Challenge: Responsive Multi-column Card Layout

-This challenge focuses on creating a responsive layout of cards using CSS Grid or Flexbox.
-The goal is to achieve a clean and visually appealing arrangement that adapts gracefully to different screen sizes.
-We'll be using CSS Grid for its powerful layout capabilities.
-The design will feature three cards initially displayed in a single column on smaller screens, transitioning to a two-column layout on medium-sized screens, and finally a three-column layout on larger screens.
-Each card will contain an image and some text.
+This challenge focuses on creating a responsive layout of cards using CSS.
+The goal is to display cards in multiple columns on larger screens and switch to a single column on smaller screens, ensuring a clean and visually appealing design.
+We'll achieve this using CSS Grid for its powerful layout capabilities.

 **Description of the Styling:**

-The styling involves creating a container for the cards.
-This container will utilize CSS Grid to manage the arrangement of the cards.
-Media queries will be used to control the number of columns based on the screen width.
-Individual cards will have a consistent style with padding, margins, and potentially some subtle shadows for visual separation.
+The layout consists of several cards, each containing an image, a title, and a short description.
+On larger screens (above 768px), the cards will be arranged in a three-column grid.
+On smaller screens, the layout will seamlessly transition to a single-column layout, stacking the cards vertically.
+The cards will have a consistent spacing between them and will be visually appealing with rounded corners, shadows, and subtle hover effects.

 **Full Code:**